Idris Elba: Production company

+Other ventures

 Music

-Elba has appeared in music videos for Fat Joe (2002), Angie Stone (2004), and rapper Giggs (2010).
+Elba has appeared in music videos for Fat Joe (2002), Angie Stone (2004) and rapper Giggs (2010).
 In 2006, he recorded the four-song EP Big Man for Hevlar Records.
 He co-produced and performed on the intro to Jay-Z's album American Gangster (2007).
-He DJed at the 2007 NBA All Star parties at The Venetian and Ice House Lounge in Las Vegas.
+He DJed at the 2007 NBA All-Star parties at The Venetian and Ice House Lounge in Las Vegas.
 In July 2009, Elba was the DJ for BET's current series Rising Icons.
-He announced the release of his first single "Please Be True."
-In the August 2009 issue of Essence magazine, he announced the name of his six-song EP as Kings Among Kings.
-He released his EP High Class Problems Vol. 1 in the United Kingdom in February 2010, for which he has won many prizes including a Billboard Music Awards nomination.
+He announced the release of his first single "Please Be True".
+In the August 2009 issue of Essence, he announced the title of his six-song EP as Kings Among Kings.
+He released his EP High Class Problems Vol. 1 in the United Kingdom in February 2010, for which he has won many prizes, including a Billboard Music Awards nomination.

 In 2011, he performed on the intro to Pharoahe Monch's album W.A.R..
-In the following year he co-directed and performed in the Mumford & Sons music video for "Lover of the Light".
+In the following year, he co-directed and performed in the Mumford & Sons music video for "Lover of the Light".
 In 2014, he produced K. Michelle's "The Rebellious Soul Musical" which debuted on VH1 on 19 August 2014.
 In May, Elba featured on Mr Hudson's single "Step Into the Shadows".
-Mr Hudson also produced his album Idris Elba Presents mi Mandela, which was released in November 2014.
-He also featured on the remix of Ghanaian music group, VVIP's single "Selfie" together with Nigerian rapper Phyno released on 12 September 2014 and video released on YouTube on 11 April 2015.
+Mr Hudson also produced his album Idris Elba Presents Mi Mandela, released in November 2014.
+He also featured on the remix of the Ghanaian music group, VVIP's single "Selfie" together with Nigerian rapper Phyno released on 12 September 2014, and the video was released on YouTube on 11 April 2015.